Thank you for your interest in volunteering for the Transit Museum Society!

 – A Driver’s Abstract (i.e. a copy of your driving record obtained from ICBC)

-– Ability to drive vehicles with manual transmissions
+– Ability to drive vehicles with manual transmissions, especially non-synchro

-– Previous experience in driving full-sized buses or similar vehicles is an asset
+– Previous experience in driving full-sized buses, Class A motorhomes or similar vehicles

 Operators will be given orientations on each bus to allow for familiarization with the fleet.
 Operators who have never driven a trolley bus will receive training on the unique operation of these vehicles.
 Please note that the Society will keep a copy of your driver’s license and abstract on file.